Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 You may not be able to boot Windows or Linux with OpenCore, it requires further work which I am not into at the moment because I also wanted a nice GUI when booting.
 Mount the ESP or EFI type partition from your drive like it was done when copying boot files to the USB and navigate to the `EFI` folder, inside it, copy and paste the `OC` and `refind` folders.

-Create a boot entry that points to `refind_x64.efi` and restart (unplug the USB installation before restarting) to reach the rEFInd boot screen.
+Create a boot entry that points to `refind_x64.efi` and restart (it is safe to unplug the USB installation and remove it's entry before restarting) to reach the rEFInd boot screen.
 You will see the Arch Linux, macOS and Windows entries I manually created for rEFInd as the 3 right-most boot entries.
 Remove any other unwanted entries hitting `ESC` in the rEFInd screen and confirm to hide them.
 Finally choose the entry with the macOS icon to boot OpenCore picker.
 Boot macOS for the last time to configure the rEFInd theme properly and make OpenCore boot macOS directly without a picker.

 Mount the ESP where rEFInd and OpenCore are located.
 Modify with your favorite editor lines 6 and 7 of the `refind.conf` removing the # symbols like shown